 Aside from a difficult to pronounce name, Coffitivity aims to fulfill one simple aim; bring the buzz of a coffee shop to you.
 It’s a simple website allowing visitors to hear the sound of a typical coffee shop, which is great for those who work from home or in quiet spaces.
 It’s a creative ambiance that will get your creative juices flowing in the morning.
-And if you don’t like the coffee shop feel try [email protected].

 Here’s a great website for those who lead a busy life online, My Permissions essentially takes a look at the websites around the web that have access to your credentials and then asks you whether or not you want to remove them.
 So, maybe now you can finally get rid of the MySpace account you had back in high school.

 Whether you’re just starting out investing or if you don’t have lots of time to manage investments, check out SigFig.
 This handy site will make sure your investment portfolio is right on target to get the most money back into your pocket.